Wenatchee High School: 2024–2025 demographic report card

-These programs are required for Students to graduate in Wenatchee High School and students can choose the option to map out their program pathway based on their interest to fully meet the requirement.

-College Mentor Program

-The College Mentor is a program in Wenatchee High School where the mentors can connect and provide services to High School students in preparing them for their future careers.
-This program is opened to all Seniors in Wenatchee High School and the services that the Mentors provide are helping them with their Personal Statement, Financial Aid, and other resources to the students.

-The College Mentor Program has many requirements that Seniors need to be eligible in order join the their program is that they have be First Generation students or interested in going into a career training job and continue committing through their education or career training after High School.
-They must also be on track to graduate, meaning their minimum GPA must be 2.5 or above.
-Seniors in Wenatchee High School must also connect with their mentors in the program, be opened for essay feedback, and highly motivated to achieve their goals in order for them to be eligible for the College Mentor Program.

-The College Mentor Program is also looking for Volunteer Mentors to help serve Seniors in Wenatchee High School and guide them towards their future paths.
-The program is looking for students who can volunteer as Virtual Mentors, Writing Editors, Guest Speakers, or Networkers and have forms for students to fill out.

-New Campus Building and HVAC Upgrades
+New campus building and HVAC upgrades

 In 2025, Wenatchee High School is being planned by the committee of building a new campus and propose a $295 million bond for the school to improve the learning environment for the students, faculty, and staff.
-The committee is also planning a proposal to upgrade HVAC because in 2024-2025, several schools in Wenatchee have many HVAC systems failing from the hot temperatures, meaning that the air conditioning for Wenatchee schools have not been working properly, which raises many concerns for students, teachers, and staff inside the learning environment.
+The committee is also planning a proposal to upgrade HVAC because in 2024–2025, several schools in Wenatchee have many HVAC systems failing from the hot temperatures, meaning that the air conditioning for Wenatchee schools have not been working properly, which raises many concerns for students, teachers, and staff inside the learning environment.

-If the proposal is approved by the board on November 2026, the new campus building of Wenatchee High School and HVAC upgrades for several schools will be finished constructing in between 2029 to 2030.
+If the proposal is approved by the board in November 2026, the new campus building of Wenatchee High School and HVAC upgrades for several schools will be finished constructing in between 2029 and 2030.